johnkioko/To-Do-List/README.md

 \*\* this project runs on any browser

 To get a local copy up and running follow these simple example steps.

+To fork this project copy the link from github and clone it on your local repository.
+Before running this project , you need to install dependencies libraries, initialize npm by running npm init -y, run npm run build and start your development server with npm start.

+once you have done that, you can find editable html, css, and JavaScript files in the src directory.

 ### Prerequisites